Jennie Alexander

-Jennie Alexander, born John David Alexander Jr, (December 8, 1930 – July 12, 2018) was an American author who transitioned at the age of 77.
+Jennie Alexander, born John David Alexander Jr, (December 8, 1930 – July 12, 2018) was an American woodworker and author of books on greenwoodworking who transitioned at the age of 77.

 Background

 Alexander spent early childhood in Baltimore, Maryland, learning to play the piano and later became a Jazz musician.
 Having been introduced to woodworking at the Baltimore polytechnic institute High School, Alexander would later go on to open a home shop in 1960.

 Alexander’s mother grew up in Quincy, Massachusetts, and was part of the educational sloyd system.
 Because of this Alexander was always encouraged to explore woodworking and learning through doing.
 Alexander, whose father was a lawyer, also attended law school at the university of Maryland becoming a divorce lawyer, but embraced greenwoodworking as an avocation, both practicing greenwoodworking, and studying the history of greenwoodworking by examining furniture at museums, private collections, auction houses, etc.

 After marrying and having three daughters together, Alexander's wife, Joyce, died in 1996.
 Alexander eventually had five grandchildren and three great-grandchildren; one of whom is John D. Alexander III.

 Born as John David Alexander Jr., Alexander transitioned in 2007, becoming Jennie Alexander, at the age of 77.